 The Soldiers move and capture by advancing one point, and they are located one row back from the edge of the river on every other point.
 They cannot move backward, thus cannot retreat, but can move sideways.
 Each player has five Soldiers.

 These pieces are round disks engraved in black or red color with the Chinese character identifying the piece.
-Even though they are different in colour, the characters for each of the corresponding pieces are also different.
-It is presumed that this practice originated when there was only one material to make the pieces, so they needed to differentiate each army in some way.
-Hence the different characters in more modern pieces that already have different colours.
+Even though they are different in color, the characters for each of the corresponding pieces are also different.
 As for the board, it is nine lines wide and ten lines long, and the pieces are placed on the intersections (points) of the vertical lines (files) and horizontal lines (ranks) on the board.
-There are two areas known as castles, which are centred at the first to third rank and eighth to tenth rank of the board.
+There are two areas known as castles, which are centered at the first to third rank and eighth to tenth rank of the board.
 There is a division, known as the river, on each side of the opponents located between the fifth and sixth ranks.